-If you're considering breast reconstruction after mastectomy, you may be interested in natural breast reconstruction but know that some techniques have drawbacks.
+If you're considering breast reconstruction after mastectomy, you may be interested in natural breast reconstruction.

 Dr. Ravi Tandon often recommends the advanced DIEP flap method to restore the size, shape, and symmetry of your breasts and produce outstanding results.

 Find out why the DIEP flap is considered the state-of-the-art technique in breast reconstruction…

 Deep inferior epigastric perforator surgery, or DIEP flap surgery, is an advanced type of natural breast reconstruction.
 During the procedure, tissue from the lower abdomen is used to rebuild the breast after a mastectomy.
 This muscle-sparing technique offers substantial benefits over earlier reconstructive techniques such as the TRAM flap method.
 Dr. Tandon can perform the DIEP method at our Metairie office, serving New Orleans, LA.
 Our team at Tandon Plastic Surgery is dedicated to breast reconstruction, with a strong emphasis on natural reconstructive techniques.

 What Are the Benefits of Muscle-Sparing Reconstruction?